-- 1. All companies that received a GO but were not in the priority list for the previous face to face interview session or were invited by the jury to resubmit directly to one of the next 2 interview sessions (see table on resubmission limits below); - 2.
+- 1. All companies that were invited by the jury to resubmit directly to one of the next 2 interview sessions (see table on resubmission limits below); - 2.
 Gender balance: companies with female CEOs (up to 40% of invited companies is reached); - 3.
 Geographical diversity: at least one company for each Member State and Associated Country that is represented in the set of companies, and following this a number of companies proportional to the total number of full applications receiving a GO from each Country; - 4.
 Submission date and time: any remaining companies will be prioritised based on the date and time of their submission.

-Face to face interviews will be organised approximately [8-9] weeks after the cut-off date (or longer if there is a need for a further set of interviews).
+Face to face interviews will be organised approximately 8-9 weeks after the cut-off date (or longer if there is a need for a further set of interviews).
 At the interview, you will be assessed by a panel of maximum 6 jury members.
-EIC programme managers and representatives from the EIC Fund may participate in the interview, but with no voting rights.
+EIC programme managers and representatives from the EIC Fund may participate in the interview, but will not be members of the jury and will not take part in the jury's decisions.
 Detailed information about the format of the face to face interview will be communicated to you in the invitation.
 You will be informed about the result of the interview within [2-3] weeks.

-Invitation to negotiate grant component and due diligence process: If you are successful at the interview, you will be invited to negotiate and then sign an initial contract that will initially provide for the grant component, which will include a first pre-financing payment.
+Invitation to negotiate grant component and due diligence process: If you are successful at the interview, you will be invited to negotiate and then sign with the Commission an initial contract that will initially provide for the grant component, which will include a first prefinancing payment on the grant component.

-In parallel, if your application included an investment component, the EIC Fund will start the due diligence process and you will enter into legal negotiations to structure the investment agreement at the end of a process initiated and conducted by the EIC Fund (compliance checks, due diligence, syndication of potential co-investors, tranches of investment and related objectives and milestones, etc.).
+In parallel, if your application included an investment component, the EIC Fund will start the negotiation process to structure the investment agreement (compliance checks, due diligence, syndication of potential co-investors, tranches of investment and related objectives and milestones, etc.).

 During this stage, the EIC Fund will also look for other investors.
-The size of the investment component may be changed (and the conditions of the contract adjusted), should there be other investors willing to substitute fully or partially to the EIC Fund.
 You will be asked for your consent before other investors are contacted or engaged in negotiations.

-At the end of this process, which should take between [2 and 6] months, an investment component will be agreed with the EIC Fund.
-The contract for the grant component will be amended to integrate this agreement, and any relevant corresponding changes (e.g. in definitions of milestones) will be incorporated too.
-The decision on the amount and the terms of the equity investment will be taken by the EIC Fund, within the overall amount allocated by the Commission and based on recommendations provided by the jury.
+At the end of this process, which should usually take between 2 to 6 months, an investment component will be agreed.
+The initial contract (covering the grant component) will be amended to integrate this agreement, and any relevant corresponding changes (e.g. in definitions of milestones) will be incorporated too.
+The decision on the amount and the terms of the investment component will be taken by the EIC Fund Board of Directors on the basis of the recommendations made by the Investment Committee and in compliance with the EIC Fund Investment Guidelines.
+The investment decisions will also be reported to the Programme Committee.

-As an outcome of the due diligence process, the EIC Fund may propose to the Commission to reject the investment in cases of misrepresentation by the applicant or a manifest error in the assessment by the Commission.
-In such a case, the Commission may revise or terminate your grant agreement.
-The EIC Fund may also decide on a lower amount of the investment component, based on negotiation outcomes regarding activities to deploy or as a result of investments by other investors.
+As an outcome of the due diligence process, following a proposal made by the EIC Fund, the Commission may reject the investment in cases of misrepresentation by the applicant or a manifest error in its assessment.
+In such a case, the Commission may also revise or, in the cases of misrepresentation, terminate your grant agreement.

-Should the outcome of the due diligence conclude that the innovation is not yet mature for equity investment, the EIC Fund may require that you start with the grant component first, and that the investment component will be subject to reaching defined milestones that will be included in the contract for the grant component.
+Should the outcome of the due diligence conclude that the innovation or your company is not yet mature for equity investment, the EIC Fund Board of Directors may recommend to the Commission that you start with the grant component first, and that the investment component will be subject to reaching defined milestones that will be included in the contract for the grant component.